redhat-cop/aap_utilities/roles/restore/README.md

-# redhat_cop.tower_utilities.Backup
+# redhat_cop.tower_utilities.restore

-Ansible role to backup Ansible Tower.
+Ansible role to restore a backup of Ansible Tower.

 ## Requirements